hallie-marshall/ecommerce-churn-clv/README.md

 - **Model Enhancements:** Address overestimation of high-value customers by adjusting feature importance, parameters, or trying additional models.
 Optimizing the model’s feature set will increase the accuracy and value of the model to the organization.

-- **Leverage A/B Testing and Multivariate Testing:** Use A/B testing or multi-variate testing to assess the performance of various marketing strategies across different segments.
+- **Leverage A/B Testing and Multivariate Testing:** Use A/B testing or multivariate testing to assess the performance of various marketing strategies across different segments.
 By analyzing performance data, the company can identify which content, offers, and communication channels drive the highest engagement and conversion rates.
 This iterative approach enables data-driven optimization, ensuring marketing efforts are continuously refined for maximum impact.

 These recommendations provide next steps on a pathway to further harness the power of the provided customer segmentation insights, enabling the organization to improve operational efficiency, boost customer satisfaction, and drive sustainable growth.

 ## Assumptions and Caveats

 - Data was only used for US-based customers.
 Including foreign customer data may lead to differing results.
-- The dataset consists of orders of a 328-day period, with Invoice Dates ranging from 1/3/2024 to 11/28/2024.
+- The dataset consists of orders over a 328-day period, with Invoice Dates ranging from 1/3/2024 to 11/28/2024.
 Trends observed in this timeframe may not fully account for long-term customer behaviors or seasonal variations beyond this window.
 - Classification modeling assumes a fixed 90-day churn window.
 - Models do not account for external influences such as economic trends, competitor activity, or shifts in purchasing behavior.
 - Additional assumptions used as constants include: